AbeerWebDev/Social-Login/README.md

 **Dynamic Navbar**

-* The navbar components change depending on the user status (see screenshots hompe page logged in/out.)
+* The navbar components change depending on the user status (see screenshots hompe page logged in and home page logged out.)

 **Dynamic Logo**